luanrabelo/M-TeReSA/README.md

 </table>
 </div>

-In the example above, disregard the *"_"*.
+In the example above, disregard the *"_"* and *"."*.
 As examples (b) and (c) have characters manually added by the user, the vouchers with these characters will not be found when searching for the genome information on NCBI.

-Many authors, possibly for aesthetic reasons, remove the character *"_"* from their vouchers, tables, and published studies.
+Many authors, possibly for aesthetic reasons, remove the character *"_"* or *"."* from their vouchers, tables, and published studies.

 Obtaining such data without a previous review may cause errors, not just in *M-TeReSA*, but any other tool that uses vouchers as an input.